-Language Services and the News Center should use the "Guest Booking" email group for notifications about the following types of information:
+Language Services and the News Center should use the Guest Booking email group (Guest-Booking@voanews.com) for notifications about the following types of information:

-- Guests they intend to book, whether newsmakers or experts. - Should a Language Service seek an expert on a topic but has not yet identified the expert, it would still be helpful for Guest Boking to be notified of the Service's interest in an expert on a specific topic. - Guests that have already been booked. - Unplanned interviews that were conducted in the course of newsgathering. - Whenever possible, Language Services and the News Center should include whatever germane information is available in their guest booking notifications: details such as date and time if known, location of the interview, platform and device (Skype, smartphone, ENG camera, audio only), language, where content may be accessed, gist of interview, full log or transcript about what was said, if available. - The News Center will collect this information and ensure it is properly entered in AP Playbook for all to see.
+- High-profile guests who have agreed to an interview.
+These can be current politicians, newsmakers in major international news stories, celebrities or other guests with broad recognition or appeal to services across VOA. - Whenever possible, Language Services and the News Center should include whatever germane information is available in their guest booking notifications: details such as date and time if known, location of the interview, platform and device (Skype, smartphone, ENG camera, audio only), language, where content may be accessed, gist of interview, full log or transcript about what was said, if available. - The News Center will collect this information and ensure it is properly entered in AP Playbook for all to see.
 Once your service has been trained in Playbook, you are responsible for entering your guest booking information.

 When and where possible, stringers for the News Center and the Language Services should keep the field correspondents and/or Washington advised of potential interviews of interest.
+(Also see Interviews-VOA Beats, p.
+24)